 When you submit forms and papers in your court case, a court clerk approves your papers and puts them in your case file.
-Case files are open to the public.
+Case files and hearings are open to the public.
 Anyone can view a case file.
 The information inside that file is not private.

 But some papers are not public.
 They do not go in your case file.
 Papers that are not public are: